-The problem is exasperated if that product has a higher profit margin or conversion rate.
+The problem is exacerbated if that product has a higher profit margin or conversion rate.

 This is what your less-relevant ad just did to your breadwinner.
 Source.

-Adding the phrase “vacuum robot” as a negative keyword to your traditional vacuum’s ad group would have prevented this from happening.
+Adding the term “vacuum robot” as a negative keyword to your traditional vacuum’s ad group would prevent this from happening.

 Why Not Just Make a 100% “Exact Match” Account?

 While that would solve the issue of showing up in unwanted searches, this strategy creates another problem: discoverability.

 One of the greatest things about running phrase match, broad match and auto campaigns is that they give us the opportunity to be found by searches we weren’t targeting.
 This acts as a form of market research by helping us discover new converting search terms we otherwise couldn’t have predicted.

 A Staggering Fact About Search Engines

 As languages evolve and new inventions are made, search engines have seen a daily acceleration of brand new search queries that have never been searched before.
 Hear it from Google’s blog:

 “There are trillions of searches on Google every year.
 In fact, 15 percent of searches we see every day are new.”